 The practice had quality assurance processes to encourage learning and continuous improvement.
 These included audits of dental care records, radiographs and infection prevention and control.
-They had clear records of the results of these audits and the resulting action plans and improvements.
+They had records of the results of these audits and were in the process of reviewing and updating the audit format, in particular the infection control audit.

-The principal dentist and practice manager showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
+The partners showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.

-The dental nurses had annual appraisals.
+The dental nurses and receptionists had annual appraisals.
 They discussed learning needs, general wellbeing and aims for future professional development.
 We saw evidence of completed appraisals in the staff folders.